ip69719/ci-portfolio-three/README.md

 * Confirmed that only date provided in expected format (YYYY-MM-DD) is accepted.
 * Confirmed that if the input date is not in the future, then request for valid input repeated.
 * Confirmed that the same email address cannot register more than once.
-* Confirmed that input provided on registration is save to the user details spreadsheet.
+* Confirmed that input provided on registration is saved to the user details tab in the spreadsheet.
 * Confirmed that appointments associated with the authenticated user only are displayed upon successful login.

 ### Defect Tracking